thanhtamphung/bio_infomatics_analysis/MToolBox_analysis/readme.md

 3/ Uncompress data and put it in the input folder

-4/ Specify parameters and run main.ipynb OR main_mtb.py
+4/ Specify parameters in main.ipynb OR main_mtb.py

   `mtb_path =`  : the path of the tool MToolBox folder which contains file MToolbox.sh